Wi-Fi positioning system

-Wi-Fi positioning system (WPS, also abbreviated as WiPS or WFPS) is a geolocation system that uses the characteristics of nearby Wi-Fi hotspots and other wireless access points to discover where a device is located.
+Wi-Fi positioning system (WPS, WiPS or WFPS) is a geolocation system that uses the characteristics of nearby Wi‑Fi access points to discover where a device is located.

 It is used where satellite navigation such as GPS is inadequate due to various causes including multipath and signal blockage indoors, or where acquiring a satellite fix would take too long.
 Such systems include assisted GPS, urban positioning services through hotspot databases, and indoor positioning systems.
 Wi-Fi positioning takes advantage of the rapid growth in the early 21st century of wireless access points in urban areas.

-The most common and widespread localization technique used for positioning with wireless access points is based on measuring the intensity of the received signal (received signal strength indication or RSSI) and the method of "fingerprinting".
-Typical parameters useful to geolocate the wireless access point include its SSID and MAC address.
-The accuracy depends on the number of nearby access points whose positions have been entered into the database.
-The Wi-Fi hotspot database gets filled by correlating mobile device GPS location data with Wi-Fi hotspot MAC addresses.
+The most common technique for positioning using wireless access points is based on a rough proxy for the strength of the received signal (received signal strength indicator, or RSSI) and the method of "fingerprinting".
+Typically a wireless access point is identified by its SSID and MAC address, and these data are compared to a database of supposed locations of access points so identified.
+The accuracy depends on the accuracy of the database (e.g. if an access point has moved its entry is inaccurate), and the precision depends on the number of discovered nearby access points with (accurate) entries in the database and the precisions of those entries.
+The access point location database gets filled by correlating mobile device location data (determined by other systems, such as Galileo or GPS) with Wi‑Fi access point MAC addresses.
 The possible signal fluctuations that may occur can increase errors and inaccuracies in the path of the user.
 To minimize fluctuations in the received signal, there are certain techniques that can be applied to filter the noise.

 In the case of low precision, some techniques have been proposed to merge the Wi-Fi traces with other data sources such as geographical information and time constraints (i.e., time geography).

 Motivation and applications

-Accurate indoor localization is becoming more important for Wi-Fi based devices due to the increased use of augmented reality, social networking, health care monitoring, personal tracking, inventory control and other indoor location-aware applications.
+Accurate indoor localization is becoming more important for Wi‑Fi–based devices due to the increased use of augmented reality, social networking, health care monitoring, personal tracking, inventory control and other indoor location-aware applications.